orsinium-labs/valdo/README.md

 * Supports the latest JSON Schema specification (2020-12).
 * Pure Go.
 * No code generation, no reflection, no unsafe code.
-* User-freindly error messages.
+* User-friendly error messages.
 * Concurrency-safe, no global state.
-* Strict by default, without imlicit type casting.
+* Strict by default, without implicit type casting.
 * Type-safe, thanks to generics.

 ## Installation